Frequently asked questions (FAQs) about naloxone

 Q: How should naloxone be stored?

-Q: What should I do if my naloxone is exposed to extreme heat?
+Q: What should I do if my naloxone is exposed to extreme temperatures?

 Q: How long is the shelf life of naloxone?
 What should I do if it expires or reaches the end of its shelf life?

-If your naloxone expires or reaches the end of its shelf life, it should be discarded and replaced as soon as possible.
-In the event of an overdose, if you only have expired naloxone, you should use it, as it may still be effective.
-Please see our how to reverse an overdose page for more information.
+A: Please review your specific naloxone product for shelf life and expiration details.
+If your naloxone expires or reaches the end of its shelf life, you may want to consider replacing your product.
+In the event of an overdose, if you only have expired naloxone, you should use it, as it will likely still be effective.

 Q. My naloxone has expired.
 Can I get it replaced?